The Forest For The Trees

 Cullenia Exarillata

 How do you draw a 130-foot-tall tree?
-That’s what Rao and her colleagues Mudappa and Raman had to figure out while working on the cullenia exarillata, or the wild durian.
+That’s what Rao and her colleagues Mudappa and Raman had to figure out while working on the Cullenia exarillata, or the wild durian.
 The tree is a keystone species of the region and central to the ecosystem, with primates like lion-tailed macaques eating its fruit (seen up close in the painting).

 Rao recalls how the team stood at the base of the tree and “looked up but couldn’t make out anything…” She further describes how “there are several trees that, because they are at the top of the forest canopy, have barks that are quite straightforward.
 There isn’t a lot of branching: they just want to get to the top because they’re shooting up above the other trees.”